Commercial debts - high value

 We specialise in enforcing and defending high value commercial debt claims.
 We act for a range of companies based in the UK and abroad.
 The expertise we offer is detailed knowledge of how to make the laws work to your advantage based on years of experience.

 Our high value commercial debts service includes:

-  There are various means of dealing with high value commercial debts.
+There are various means of dealing with high value commercial debts for corporates.
 We have set out some ideas together with important defences from a debtor’s perspective.

-  - We combine our legal and accountancy knowledge to ascertain the most effective and cost-effective route of enforcing a debt payment with minimum hassle.
+- We combine our legal and accountancy knowledge to ascertain the most timely and cost effective route of enforcing a debt payment with minimum hassle.

 - There are a number of weapons available to bring a disputed or undisputed debt to a satisfactory conclusion.

 Management of legal fees

 A debt dispute will often end up before a judge.
 The courts now require a litigating party’s costs to be proportionate and reasonable.
 Proportionality is incurring costs that are relevant to the dispute, and necessary.
 As a boutique commercial law firm, we are able to manage your costs to fit with the requirements of the courts.

 Where a debt is undisputed, a winding up petition can be presented on failure to pay once a statutory demand has been issued and left unpaid.
 The threat of this alone is often sufficient to persuade a reluctant debtor to pay.
 Alternatively, a creditor may serve a statutory demand which is a preparatory step to a winding up petition.